punchjay/denova-home/README.md

 Temporary portfolio till replacement React app is built.

-## Known Legacy code and best practices issues:
+## Known legacy code and best practices issues:

 - jQuery for animations and scrolling
 - Blob storage for images